 The University of Clemson Tigers football program is one the most competitive teams in the country every year.
 The Tigers are also one of the storied old programs of the South.
 Playing in the always-competitive Atlantic Coast Conference (ACC), and holding conference titles -along with a 1981 National Championship title, the Clemson Tigers always seem to find their way into the top-25.
+Clemson has won over 20 conference championship titles, spanning 3 different conferences.
 Tigers fans believe every year, and with good reason, that their squad can contend for another national title.
 A home game at “Death Valley” in Clemson, South Carolina is an overwhelming experience you won’t soon forget.
 Score with TicketCity - the place to go for Clemson Tigers football tickets.

 Clemson Tigers Football at Memorial Stadium Address: 1 Avenue of Champions, Clemson, South Carolina, 29634

 The Clemson Tigers play home games at Frank Howard Field at Memorial Stadium in Clemson, South Carolina.
 The stadium is known as “Death Valley” because it sits in a valley below a cemetery, and because of how hard it has been for visiting teams to win there.
 The crowd volume is one of the Clemson Tigers secret weapons at home.
 A 2005 home game against Miami set the all-time outdoor sporting event noise record, reaching 126 decibels!
 The Clemson Tigers home bench is on the Memorial Stadium sideline with sections A-J. Memorial Stadium parking information is covered in our Tigers event guide.